Biology Department

 In-Person

-Biology is now in the digital age.
-DNA and protein sequences are accumulating at an exponential rate.
-Bioinformatics uses computers to archive, organize, retrieve and analyze biological information.
-This course will focus on how data are generated, accessed and managed, how to retrieve particular types of data and what some of the end users of these data are.
+DNA and protein sequences continue to accumulate in public databases at an exponential rate.
+Bioinformatics uses computers to archive, organize, retrieve and analyse biological information.
+This course will focus on how data are generated, accessed and managed, how to retrieve some kinds of data and perform analysis.
+A capstone course project examines the oral microbiome of students.
 No computing background required.
-Prerequisite: permission of the instructor.
+Prerequisite: BIOL 205 or permission of the instructor.
 Three credits.

 Adv Behavioral Neuroscience II